abi-am/omicss-25/Group projects/GP2/README.md

   * [PSFC user manual](https://big.sci.am/apps/psfc/PSFC_User_Manual_1.1.3.pdf)
 - PSF for Telomere Maintenance Mechanism (TMM) pathways basic usage
   * [TMM package user guide](https://big.sci.am/software/tmm/#userguide)

-NB: Entrez IDs are required for TMM analysis, so make sure to replace Ensembl IDs in coverage matrix to Entrez IDs.
-You can use the ```ncbi_to_ensembl_mapping.tsv``` file, which contains Ensembl IDs and their corresponding Entrez IDs.
-Examine the ALT and TEL pathways for each sample and compare their activity in healthy vs cancer samples.

 Generate a scatter plot with TEL score on x-axis and ALT score on y-axis, with points showing samples and colored by group (cancer, healthy) to check how well the groups separate based on TEL, ALT pathway activity.